Live Feeds

 Live updates

-1. Dow closes at record high as U.S.-Iran deal lifts stocks, oil prices drop
+1. Dow closes at record high as U.S.-Iran deal lifts stocks, oil prices fall

 Wall Street hit a record close Tuesday after a U.S.-Iran deal to end the Middle East war and reopen the Strait of Hormuz sent oil prices lower and eased inflation concerns.
 The Dow jumped 600 points to an all-time high, while SpaceX shares rose for a second consecutive day.
 Markets reacted cautiously to the potential return of supply through Hormuz, though tanker operators remain skeptical about immediate transit resumption.